marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 running a separate signaling channel for the communication between the two ICE agents.

-The second mode requires a minor modification of the QUIC stacks involved, as they now need to be capable of exchanging ICE messages on top of the proxied QUIC connection.
-This is achieved by defining an ICE frame to carry these messages.
-This mode makes it possible to start exchanging application data (via QUIC streams) on the proxied connection.
-The migration event is transparent to the application.

-The third mode necessitates changes to both the QUIC and ICE stacks.
-The ICE delegates responsibility for performing connectivity checks to the QUIC stack.
-The QUIC stack utilizes QUIC's path validation logic to perform the connectivity check.
+The second mode doesn't use ICE at all, although it makes use of some of the address matching logic described in {{!RFC8445}}.
+It is assumed that the nodes are connected via a proxied QUIC connection.
+Using the logic described in this documents, the nodes coordinate QUIC path validations to achieve NAT traversal.
 In addition to the path validation mechanism described in {{!RFC9000}}, the QUIC server needs the capability to initiate path validation, which, as per
 {{!RFC9000}}, is solely executed by the client.
-Compared to the second mode, this mode elimitates the need to effectively probe a path twice (once at the ICE and once at the QUIC layer), leading to a faster connection migration.

-# Modes
+This mode allows the nodes to begin exchanging application data via the proxied connection, and switch to the direct connection if and once it has been established and deemed suitable for the application's needs.

-## Using an External Signaling Channel
+# Mode 1: NAT Traveersal Using an External Signaling Channel

 When an external signaling channel is used, the QUIC connection is established after the two ICE agents have agreed on a candidate pair.
-This mode doesn't require any modification to existing QUIC stacks, particularly, it does not necessitate the negotiation of the ICE extension defined in this document.
+This mode doesn't require any modification to existing QUIC stacks.
+In particular, it does not necessitate the negotiation of the extension defined in this document.

 For address discovery to work, QUIC and ICE need to use the same UDP socket Since this requires demultiplexing of QUIC and STUN packets, the QUIC bit cannot